Villy-P/UIL-CS-Toolkit/README.md

 | [Math](./math/)             | [X](./math/)                    | N/A                   | N/A                         |
 | [Primitives](./primitives/) | [X](./primitives/cheatsheet.md) | N/A                   | N/A                         |
 | [Strings](./strings/)       | [X](./strings/cheatsheet.md)    | N/A                   | [X](./strings/questions.md) |

+There is a [global cheatsheet](./cheatsheet.md) with all cheatsheets combined into one.